simongravelle/nmrformd/README.rst

 Details about installation, use, and some of the common pitfalls of NMR calculations are given in the |documentation|.
-The documentation also contains a description of the theory behind dipolar NMR calculations.
+The documentation also contains a description of the theory behind dipolar H-NMR calculations.

 Notes and known issues
 ----------------------